-In addition to taking action in accordance with Appendix P, the protest committee may lodge protests in accordance with RRS 60.3, or the protest committee may issue a warning.
-However, sailing is essentially a self policing sport.
-The protest committee expect that competitors will take a penalty promptly when appropriate.
-The primary responsibility for protesting breaches of the rules is with the competitors, not the protest committee.
-In cases of an apparent breach of good sportsmanship the protest committee will act.
+However, in addition to taking action in accordance with Appendix P, the jury may lodge protests in accordance with rule 60.3, or the jury may issue a warning.
+The jury will not normally protest unless they observe an apparent breach of good sportsmanship.
 Examples of such breaches are: